Kudryavets/funda_assessment/QUESTIONS_README.md

 5. Gross merchandise volume (GMV)
 6. Net revenue (NR)

 The metrics specified are mostly very generic.
-Most of the platforms have their own, highly specialized for each platform, set of "drivers" like "Mark Zuckerberg's Rule".
+Most of the platforms have their own set of "drivers", highly specialized for each platform.
+For example, "Mark Zuckerberg's Rule".
 According to the rule, if a user adds at least seven friends within their first ten days on the platform, they are more likely to remain an active user.
 Ths rule would fall under `consumer engagement` set of metrics.

 ## Question 4.
 Two-step authentication
 The goal of this exercise is to evaluate whether the company should implement two-step authentication or not.